Lower Keys Vacation Rentals

 Many say that the Lower Keys is the best place to do “nothing”.
 The area’s waterways and beaches are the perfect getaway from the hectic pace of life.
 Lower Keys landmarks such as Bahia Honda State Park frequently make lists of the most pristine, beautiful spots in America.

-Of course, renting a vacation home in the Lower Keys means you’re close enough to Key West to easily take advantage of all the southernmost city has to offer.
+Of course, Lower Keys vacation rentals mean you’re close enough to Key West to easily take advantage of all the southernmost city has to offer.

 The Lower Keys are primarily an area of residential neighborhoods with single family homes.
 There are very few condos and townhouses.